Ngecha/phase-2-week-2-code-challenge-/README.md

 * They will show at the top as a collection.

-* To remove remove a partcular selected bot, click on it and it will be removed from your selection.
+* To remove remove a particular selected bot, click on it and it will be removed from your selection.